 Call us if your claim was denied due to misrepresentation.
 In many cases, we can settle with the insurance company for an amount that is the death benefit minus what the policyholder would have paid in premiums had the mistake or omission not occurred.

 What to Expect From Boonswang Law’s Experienced Iowa Life Insurance Lawyers

-You probably have never worked with a life insurance attorneys before.
+You probably have never worked with a life insurance lawyer before.
 Here’s what we do for our beneficiary clients, among other things:

 - We will review the policy terms and provisions to determine coverage and exclusions, and explain these to you